domsoos/r-ide/UserManual.md

 1. Type the service file name.
 2. Specify the location of the package to be created in.

-### ROS Bags

-1. In R-IDE, click the "Topic Monitor" tab.
-2. If ROS Bridge is not running, but is installed then a window will pop up, select "Start ROSBridge".
-Refer to the [Linux](#ros-bridge-linux), [Windows](#ros-bridge-windows) and [Mac](#ros-bridge-mac) installation guides.
-3. Refresh the status to change to Connected.
-4. In R-IDE, click the "ROS Bags" tab
-5. Currently only the Manage Bags tab is available.
-6. Select the ROS Bag to play and subscribe to topics to view the message coming through each selected topic.

 ### Topic Monitor

 1. In R-IDE, click the "Topic Monitor" tab.